 But it is true.

 Because I lived with acne for most of my teenage years and all of my adult life, it has enabled me to reserve judgment on the way other people look.
 I celebrate peoples differences and marvel at anything that makes us unique.
 Unfortunately my open mindedness does not extend to my own physical appearance and if I’m not fretting over my skin, I am feeling fed up with my cellulite or extra weight.

 Would I have such an open mind if I hadn’t experienced first hand how it feels to be stared at?
 Would I have learnt the art of being tactful and knowing instinctively how to say things without causing offence if I hadn’t been asked insensitive questions myself?
 “Jo!
 What’s happened to your face?”
-Probably not.

 As a teenager I would done anything to have clear skin.